CPHS/OPHS Glossary of Terms

 DHHS:

-Welfare (DHEW)).
-One of the cabinet-level departments of the US federal
+(DHEW)).
+One of the cabinet-level departments of the US federal government

-government and the United States government's principal agency for
+and the United States government’s principal agency for protecting

-protecting the health of all Americans and providing essential human
+the health of all Americans and providing essential human services.
+The

-services.
-The department includes more than 300 programs, covering
+department includes more than 300 programs, covering a wide spectrum

-a wide spectrum of activities; some of these include the National
+of activities; some of these include the National Institutes of Health

 Disadvantaged Persons:

-of life, such as proper housing, educational opportunities, adequate
+such as proper housing, educational opportunities, adequate medical care

 Department of Defense (includes Air Force, Army, Advanced Research